 No, except that the Church of England Schools will no longer have “VA” or “VC” in their title.
 (They will still retain all the characteristic of a VA or VC school, and will still be called “Church of England”, but in legal terms VA and VC refers specifically to maintained schools).
 School names may still change in the future, but as with any school, this would follow a process of consultation.

 > Who deals with complaints about schools that have converted to academy status?

-Parents/carers who have a complaint about their child’s academy school will need to contact the academy directly.
+Parents/carers who have a complaint about their child’s academy school will need to contact the academy directly, and follow the Complaints procedure that is available on the school websites.
 Academy schools are independent of the local authority.
 The local authority has no authority to investigate complaints.
-All academy schools should have a complaints procedure and parents/carers are advised to request a copy.
 What if my complaint is around my children’s Special Educational Needs?
 The procedure for complaints around special educational needs is the same for academies as for maintained schools.

 > If there are extended services provided by an academy or on the same site, for example a Children’s Centre, will these be affected by the change?

 When a school becomes an academy the local authority has to take a detailed look on how extended services are provided.
 These services will continue to be available for parents, pupils and the wider community but we need to ensure that they operate on the correct legal basis.
 Parents should be assured that academy status is not about removing important extended services that may be offered in your locality.

 > Funding to the schools within a MAT continues to be allocated on an individual academy basis.